 Stepfamilies: How to help your child adjust

 Relationships in stepfamilies can be complicated.
-When a new stepfamily forms, each family member faces a unique set of challenges.
+When a new stepfamily forms, each family member faces a unique set of adjustments.
 Still, it's possible to build a successful blended family.

 Acknowledge and mourn losses